aiven/devportal/docs/products/flink/howto/pg-cdc-connector.rst

 ..
 Note::

     The PostgreSQL CDC connector will use or create a publication named ``dbz_publication`` tracking the changes of one or more tables.
-Therefore either the publication need to already exist in PostgreSQL or the connecting user needs to have enough priviledges to create it.
+Therefore either the publication need to already exist in PostgreSQL or the connecting user needs to have enough privileges to create it.

 8. Select **Next** to add the sink table, and then select **Add your first sink table**.
 Select *Aiven for Apache Kafka®* as the integrated service from the drop-down list.
 9. In the **Table SQL** section, input the SQL statement for creating the sink table where the PostgreSQL CDC connector will send the data.
 Select **Add table**.